mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 #### Implementation of `SANSBatchReduction`

 The activity diagram  below displays the expected work-flow of the  `SANSBatchReduction`.
 It loads the required workspace and passes it on to the `SANSSingleReduction`.
-It is also responsible for splitting up a `SANSState` object if it was responsible for performing several reductions due to underlying period files.
+It is also responsible for splitting up a `SANSStateComplete` object if it was responsible for performing several reductions due to underlying period files.

 ![](./Images/SANSBatchReduction.png)